George Lee Altman

 He moved on to Japan in 1968, playing as a very popular player for the Tokyo Orions and Lotte Orions through 1974 and for the Hanshin Tigers in 1975.
 Altogether, he had 205 home runs there.
 The Vanderbilt University Television News Archive contains an ABC News show wherein Altman describes adjusting to Japan and to Japanese baseball.

-George Altman and Fred Valentine were the first players out of Tennessee State University to reach the major leagues.
+Altman and Fred Valentine were the first players to attend Tennessee State University to reach the major leagues.
 They were both signed in 1956 and both came up in 1959.
 The two were teammates at Tennessee State in 1954 and 1955, and Altman came up early in 1959 while Fred came up late in the season.
 Altman played his entire major league career in the National League while Valentine played his entire career in the American League.
 Both eventually played in Japan.

 - 2-time NL All-Star (1961 & 1962)